timmckague/timandvictoria/src/pages/blog/2019-06-18-drive-through-the-balkans-montenegro.md

 1. are so long you can’t see the end (the longest tunnel was 500m!)
 2. are in remote places

 But, the words played again in my head..."_We can't go over it.
 We can't go under it.
 Oh no!
-We've got to go through it!" _SO, through it we went.
+We've got to go through it!_" SO, through it we went.

 ![pedestrian tunnel](/img/blog_balkan_petrovac-5x7-6481.jpg "pedestrian tunnel")